pedalion/treebanks/README.md

 ## The Pedalion example sentences

 **What?** Pedalion.org offers a modular grammar of Ancient Greek.
 The English version, en.pedalion.org, is still under construction.
-This grammar relies on a high number of original example sentences, a large number of which were treebanked.
+This grammar relies on a high number of original example sentences, a large number of which have been treebanked.

 **Who?** Supervised by Toon Van Hal.
 Most sentences were annotated by Toon Van Hal, all of which are based on a first automated parsing by Alek Keersmaekers.
+In addition, there are student contributions by Mathieu Cuijpers; Sanderijn Gijbels; Yoran Joosten; Yordi Lenaerts; Eva Uffing; Chiara Van der Hasselt; Lisa Vanhee; Jolien Volders; Anne-Sophie Vounckx (each student encoded ca. 300 tokens).

-**How much?** First release: ca. 11K tokens.
+**How much?** Currently ca. 14K tokens.

 **First release?** 2018

-**Updates?** Student contributions will be added in the course of January 2019.
-The metadata of the sentences will also be enhanced.
+**Updates?** February 2019: addition of student annotations; correction of previous data| Still to be done: The metadata of the sentences will  be enhanced.

 ## Lucian, *Prometheus*